-Overall, this was an entertaining trip into traditional supernatural despite a few bumps along the path.
-The main characters are still a joy to watch, the animation is mostly solid, the action scenes are mainly well-handled and the narrative is simple enough and never confuses its viewer.
+Overall, this was an entertaining trip into the traditional supernatural despite a few bumps along the path.
+The main characters are still a joy to watch, the animation is mostly solid, the action scenes are mainly well-handled and the narrative is simple enough & never confuses its viewer.
 While I would have enjoyed a few more supernatural surprises from our main female villains, they were handled really well and held their own within this tale.
 While it is a shame that no more animated ventures came for Hellboy and company, they’re both worthy of being watched and enjoyed by anyone who’s fascinated with this character.
-You could hunt down the original DVDs if you want to also have access to its original bonus features, or you could get both films in one setting thanks to its 2-in-1 Blu-Ray and even the 4K Ultra HD Blu-Ray releases.
+You could hunt down the DVDs if you want to also have access to its original bonus features, or you could get both films in one setting thanks to its 2-in-1 Blu-Ray and even the 4K Ultra HD Blu-Ray releases.
 Either way, they’re worth watching and leave you satisfied with absolutely no risk of feeling like “crap”.

 Hellboy (created by Mike Mignola) is owned by Dark Horse Comics.